top of page

 But at a quarter-to Grandpa came up the stairs and said we would get into our pajamas and be in the front room by ten and he looked bigger and more serious than ever so we obeyed.
 When we went in the front room it didn’t seem like anyone wanted to be there, Shauna kept trying to leave, and then my Mom was trying to leave, and even Grandma was trying to negotiate with Grandpa that maybe it was best to skip the news tonight but he looked around and held up his big right index finger like a magnet and kept us in our places.

-Right before the news started, Grandpa stood and addressed me and Brian and said that our sister had been attacked the night before in the parking lot or somewhere near the parking lot at the rink while waiting for a ride home, and the police were trying to figure it out, and it was no one’s fault except for the derelict who did it, and that the adults in the room would work with Shauna to give her whatever help she needed, but that meanwhile we would keep watching the news together as a family like normal, like always, and not have everyone scurry into their corners.
+Right before the news started, Grandpa stood and addressed me and Brian and said that our sister had been he said physically assaulted the night before in the parking lot or somewhere near the parking lot at the rink, and the police were trying to figure it out, and it was no one’s fault except for the derelict who did it, and that the adults in the room would work with Shauna to give her whatever help she needed, but that meanwhile we would keep watching the news together as a family like normal, like always, and not have everyone scurry into their corners.
 And then we watched the news and the weather and Grandma brought the ice cream and Shauna got to eat as much as she wanted and no one said anything more.

 And night after night we’d come together and turn on the news and take the news in together, as a family, and from time to time Grandpa would tell us that the police were still looking for the derelict but it didn’t look promising, and meanwhile everyone was here to support Shauna in whatever she needed.
 And after the weather, more ice cream, and bed.